kodencja/php-get-xml-data/README.md

-Aim of the code is to get data (in json format) from source url (xml file); if the url fails, data should be drawn from the local file books.xml.
-Data can be get either by CLI or SERVER; if by SERVER data are displayed in the browser, if by CLI - data are saved locally to data.json file.
+The aim of the code is to get data (in json format) from source url (xml file); if the url fails, data should be drawn from the local file books.xml.
+Data can be fetched either by CLI or SERVER; if by SERVER data are displayed in the browser, if by CLI - data are saved locally to data.json file.

 Calling the app by CLI you have to provide right params as followns:
 A) SHORTPARAMS